douglasmiranda/lab/ansible/docker/docker-remote-tls/README.md

 - Install unattended-upgrades (gotta have those automatic updates xD)
 - Install and configure Docker + secure remote connection with TLS

-If you prefer to use `ufw` as firewall:
+If you prefer to use `ufw` as a firewall:

 > https://github.com/douglasmiranda/lab/blob/master/ansible/ufw-basics.yml